 Scouters are the most important people in camp because they have the skills and training that is needed in a camp setting.
 We would like all of the leaders staying in camp to fill out one of the resource questionnaires and return it before arriving at camp.
-We hope that you will spend some of your time assisting us in providing a wonderful camp program for all of the boys in camp.
+We hope that you will spend some of your time assisting us in providing a wonderful camp program for all of the eScouts in camp.

-Name: Week Attending Camp: Nature Waterfront Scoutcraft Tenderfo ot's Compass Handicraft Rifle Range Archery Range Climbing Sports licate below those tr aining opportunities yo ou would like to a ttend during you r week at camp.
+Name: Week Attending Camp: Troop: Troop: Campsite: rea(s) that you would light those you would lik • st during the wee k you are in Nature Waterfront Scoutcraft Tenderfo ot's Compass Handicraft Rifle Range Archery Range Climbing Sports licate below those tr aining opportunities yo ou would like to a ttend during you r week at camp.
 Aquatic Supervisor: Water F Rescue Pa addle Craft Leave No Trace e Trek Sa fely IOLS Would you like to atte of our overnight or out- of-camp activitie s?
 (Please circle those you would COPE (dri ivers needed) Kayak T Trip Please list any merit badges th nat you would like to of ffer or assist with during your wee ek at camp.
 Is there an ny other way in whic h you would like to ass sist us while you are in camp?